QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 ^^^^^^^^^^^^^^^^^^^^

 Now that we've modified benzene to get TNT, we ought to minimize our TNT structure before we analyze it.
-:code:`makeInput.py` can help us set up the input file.
+:doc:`../cls/makeInput` can help us set up the input file.
-We'll be optimizing the structure and compute frequencies at the B3LYP/def2-SVP level of theory with Psi4.
+We'll be optimizing the structure and computing harmonic vibrational frequencies at the B3LYP/def2-SVP level of theory with Psi4.
 To make the input file for the optimization job, run:

 .. code-block:: text